-Without our help Su won't be able to afford accommodation in Manchester and may be forced to turn down her place at The Centre for New Writing. https://www.alc.manchester.ac.uk/centrefornewwriting/
+Without our help Su won't be able to afford the year's accommodation in Manchester and may be forced to leave her studies at The Centre for New Writing. https://www.alc.manchester.ac.uk/centrefornewwriting/

 How much is needed and how will it be used?
-We aim to raise £6000 to help with Su's accommodation fees (Su is budgeting for a tiny basic room which doesn't even have a sink) and a basic plant-based student diet.
+Redwing aims to raise £6000 to help with Su's accommodation fees (a tiny basic room without even a sink) and a frugal plant-based diet.

 What's in it for us?
-This is our chance to help Su prove that it's never too late for any of us to follow our dreams.
-We can also choose from some lovely rewards and everyone who pledges will be invited to welcome Su back to Cornwall at a special "Sense of Place" event on her return from Manchester in September 2020.
+This is our chance to help one of our volunteers prove that it's never too late for any of us to follow our dreams.
+Everyone who pledges can also choose from some lovely rewards and will be invited to welcome Su back to Cornwall at a special "Sense of Place" event on her return from Manchester in September 2020.

 She sat unseen, unfeeling as she unsewed